Powerful Purpose

 2017

-We updated our Bylaws to their current state, grew to 25 organizations, and fed the MN 2030 project.
+Entering a new phase of planning and development, we also formalized policies and procedures, positioning for growth and diversification.
+We updated our Bylaws to their current state, grew to 25 members, and worked on the MN 2030 project.

 2018

-With a growing membership of 30, we began operationalizing our equity work and thanks to philanthropic support from the St. Paul & Minnesota, Mardag, and Bigelow foundations we began to elevate missing voices by establishing the Aging Together Minnesota project and the Minnesota Diverse Elders Coalition.
+Growing our membership to 30, we began operationalizing our equity work and thanks to philanthropic support from the St. Paul & Minnesota, Mardag, and Bigelow foundations, we began to elevate missing voices by establishing the Aging Together Minnesota project and the Minnesota Diverse Elders Coalition.

 2019

-The Finish Strong Funders Network in Aging, which started in 2010 affiliated under our banner.
-We also continued to diversify, welcoming four new organizations bringing perspectives from LGBTQ, Vietnamese, Latine, and African American communities as well as leading census mobilization efforts for older people.
+We welcomed the Finish Strong Funders Network in Aging to affiliate under our banner and continued to diversify our ranks by welcoming four organizations bringing perspectives from LGBTQ, Vietnamese, Latine, and African American communities along with census mobilization efforts focused on older Minnesotans.

 At our 2019 Summit in St. Paul, Minnesota Governor Tim Walz signed Executive Order 19-38